acegoal07/acegoal07.github.io/projects/sierra/README.md

-;setadmintools|Used to enable kick, ban and unban commands in the server ;setautorole|Used to setup autorole for your server ;nsfw|When used will switch the current channel between an NSFW channel and a normal channel ;setupnext|Used to adjust settings for the up next music notification ;setdjrole|Used to set a role that is required to use the music commands ;setadminrole|Used to set a role that is required to use the admin commands
+;setadmintools|Used to enable kick, ban and unban commands in the server ;setautorole|Used to setup autorole for your server ;nsfw|When used will switch the current channel between an NSFW channel and a normal channel ;setmusicinfo|Used to adjust settings for the up next music notification ;setdjrole|Used to set a role that is required to use the music commands ;setadminrole|Used to set a role that is required to use the admin commands

 <h1 id="dependencies">Dependencies</h1>
-sierra@2.3.1<br>
+sierra@2.3.2<br>
 ├── @acegoal07/discordjs-pagination@1.0.8<br>
 ├── @acegoal07/timestamp-progress@1.0.7<br>
 ├── @discordjs/opus@0.5.3<br>